AckerlyXu/heima/articles/service-fabric/service-fabric-manage-multiple-environment-app-configuration.md

-<properties
+---
-    pageTitle="Manage multiple environments in Service Fabric | Azure" description="Service Fabric applications can be run on clusters that range in size from one machine to thousands of machines.
+title: Manage multiple environments in Service Fabric | Azure
+description: Service Fabric applications can be run on clusters that range in size from one machine to thousands of machines.
 In some cases, you will want to configure your application differently for those varied environments.
-This article covers how to define different application parameters per environment." services="service-fabric"
+This article covers how to define different application parameters per environment.
-    documentationcenter=".net"
-    author="seanmck"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="f406eac9-7271-4c37-a0d3-0a2957b60537"
-    ms.service="service-fabric"
-    ms.devlang="dotNet"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.workload="NA"
-    ms.date="2/06/2017"
-    wacn.date=""
-    ms.author="seanmck" />
+services: service-fabric
+documentationcenter: .net
+author: seanmck
+manager: timlt
+editor: ''

+ms.assetid: f406eac9-7271-4c37-a0d3-0a2957b60537
+ms.service: service-fabric
+ms.devlang: dotNet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 2/06/2017
+wacn.date: ''
+ms.author: seanmck
+---

 # Manage application parameters for multiple environments
 You can create Azure Service Fabric clusters by using anywhere from one to many thousands of machines.
 While application binaries can run without modification across this wide spectrum of environments, you will often want to configure the application differently, depending on the number of machines you're deploying to.